cardigan1008/LegoFuzz-tutorial/docs/source/index.rst

 Prerequisites
 ---------------

-The full evaluation of this artifact is resource-intensive.
+The full evaluation of this artifact is **resource-intensive**.

-We recommand to run the full evaluation on a machine with at least **32 cores, 32GB memory, and 100GB disk space** for a reasonable evaluation time (< 5 hours).
+We recommend to run the full evaluation on a machine with at least **32 cores, 32GB memory, and 100GB disk space** for a reasonable evaluation time (< 5 hours).

 Getting Started Guide (Kick-the-tire)
 ---------------

-First, download the artifact from the provided `Zenodo <https://doi.org/10.5281/zenodo.10802596>`_ link , then untar the artifact(~20min):
+First, download the artifact from the provided `Zenodo <https://doi.org/10.5281/zenodo.15544762>`_ link , then untar the artifact(~20min):

 .. code-block:: console

-  $ tar -xvf artifact_pldi2024_creal.tar.gz
+  $ tar -xvf artifact_oopsla2025_legofuzz.tar.gz

 Then, enter the docker container: